flatironinstitute/sciware/20_Documentation/main.md

 Documentation

-- what & why: overview and scope for today (Alex + Jeff)
+- what & why: overview and scope for today
-- how: writing docs for functions, with exercises (Bob)
+- how: writing docs for functions, with exercises
-- how: tools for nice docs (web-facing, manuals, etc) (Lehman)
+- how: tools for nice docs (web-facing, manuals, etc)

 <!-- AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA -->